-Killy Williams lives in London with her husband Paddy and son Charlie, “The Count”.
+Killy Williams lives in Dorset with her husband Paddy and son Charlie, “The Count”.

 Killy began her artistic career at Newcastle University studying History of Art and Architecture combined studies and Life Drawing.
 Later, she married Paddy, who was in the army and while moving homes with his career, she always kept her creative passion alive, from millinery through to illustration.
 Commissions for friends expanded to orders for prints, and most recently into Killy’s quest for the perfect mug.